 Oil-based paint oxidizes and hardens, which differs from water-based paint that dries via water evaporation.
 To accelerate the hardening process of oil-based paint, add a siccative, an oil-drying agent containing linseed oils and alkyd resins.
 Japan drier is the generic term for these types of catalysts.

 Whether spray, roller, or brush, the mode of paint delivery affects drying time between coats.

 Spray paint applies thinly and evenly, which makes it dry to the touch in as little as 30 minutes and ready for another coat in as little as one hour—even for a glossy paint.

-Rolled-on and brushed-on paint goes on heavier than spray paint and takes the longest amount of time to dry between coats.
+Rolled-on paint and brushed-on paint go on heavier than spray paint and take the longest amount of time to dry between coats.
 Always wait for the full drying and recoat times before applying the next coat.